risk-first/website/Boundary-Risk.md

 2.  **Force adoption.** All of the ecosystems start using the standard for fear of being left out in the cold.
 Sometimes, a standards body is involved, but other times a "de facto" standard emerges that everyone adopts.

- - [ASCII](https://en.wikipedia.org/wiki/ASCII): fixed the different-character-sets boundary risk by being a standard that others could adopt.
+ - [ASCII](https://en.wikipedia.org/wiki/ASCII): fixed the different-character-sets [Boundary Risk](Boundary-Risk) by being a standard that others could adopt.
 Before everyone agreed on ASCII, copying data from one computer system to another was a massive pain, and would involve some kind of translation.
 [Unicode](https://en.wikipedia.org/wiki/Unicode) continues this work.

  - [Internet Protocol](https://en.wikipedia.org/wiki/Internet_Protocol).
 As we saw in [Communication Risk](Communication-Risk#protocol-risk), the Internet Protocol (IP) is the _lingua franca_ of the modern Internet.
 However, at one period of time, there were many competing standards.  and IP was the ecosystem that "won", and was subsequently standardised by the [IETF](https://en.wikipedia.org/wiki/Internet_Engineering_Task_Force).
 This is actually an example of _both_ approaches:  as we saw in [Communication Risk](Communication-Risk), Internet Protocol is also an abstraction over lower-level protocols.